BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/genome_table.md

 ![Genomes Table](../images/genomes_list.png)

 The genomes in the table include associated metadata information regarding the organism, isolate, host, sequence, phenotype, project, and other.
-A complete description of the metadata fields is available in the [Genome Metadata](../organisms_taxon/genome_metadata.html) user guide.
+A complete description of the metadata fields is available in the [Genome Metadata](../organisms_taxon/genome_metadata.html) Quick Reference Guide.

 ### Genomes Table Tools
 Within this table you may do the following: